Skip to main content

 Public sentiment continues to turn against the bottled water industry.
 The main reason is that plastic water bottles generate enormous amounts of garbage.
 Research has shown that bottled water has negligible (if any) benefits compared to regular tap water.
 If you’re still buying bottled water regularly, it’s time to reconsider your choices.
 You just aren’t getting worthwhile bang for your buck, and disposable plastics are terrible for the environment.

-Get yourself a metal bottle or flask, fill it with tap water, and carry it with you wherever you go.
+Get yourself a reusable bottle or flask, fill it with tap water, and carry it with you wherever you go.
 They’re easy to wash, and you can also use them for juice, coffee, soup, and other liquids.
 If you’re still worried about the quality of municipal tap water, you can invest a few dollars in a home filtration system.
 They deliver a purified version that is virtually indistinguishable for the water you pay $1 a bottle (or more) to buy in the store.

 Napkins